twse/random-stuff/Third-Party Notices.md

 ## For use of Simplygon
 Simplygon is © 2018 Microsoft.
 All rights reserved.

-## For use of Smacker Video Technology
-Uses Smacker Video Technology.
-Copyright © 1994-2006 by RAD Game Tools, Inc.

-The library is available as **libsmacker**.

-## For use of Telemetry
-Uses Telemetry.
-Copyright © 2010-2018 by RAD Game Tools, Inc.

 ## For use of Tensor
 Copyright © 1997 QVision, Inc.